 In general, there is no past work requirement in order to obtain SSI benefits.
 Also, a person receiving SSI benefits may be entitled to Medicaid whereas a person receiving SSDI benefits may be entitled to Medicare.

 SGA is the most a person can earn and still receive Social Security disability benefits.
 The SGA amount changes every year.
-In 2018, SGA is $1180/mo for a person who isn’t blind.
+In 2023, SGA is $1470/mo for a person who isn’t blind.
 There are exceptions to this general rule.
 If you are attempting to receive Social Security disability benefits and you are working, you should contact an experienced Social Security disability attorney.

 No, as long as your disability is expected to last for at least 12 months, you can file your claim for Social Security disability (SSD) benefits right away.

 It depends.
-Initially, your application is reviewed by Colorado’s Disability Determination Services and a hearing is not necessary.
-At the next stage, which is an appeal to the Administrative Law Judge, most claimants do appear before a Judge.
-Being at the hearing is helpful to your claim and can increase your chances of winning.
-It is your opportunity to tell a Judge why you can’t work, to explain any inconsistencies in the file, and to express the hardship you’ve endured.
-Appeals to the Appeals Council and to the Federal Court do not require your presence.
+Initially, an application is reviewed by Colorado’s Disability Determination Services.
+The next stage is an appeal called a request for reconsideration.
+If you win at either of these stages, a hearing is unnecessary.
+However, if your claim is denied and an appeal to an Administrative Law Judge is filed, a hearing is required.
+Attending a hearing is helpful and can increase your chances of winning.
+It is an opportunity to explain why you can’t work, any inconsistencies in the file, and to express any hardship endured.
+Appeals to the Appeals Council and to the Federal Court do not require a hearing.

 For SSDI, the Social Security Administration (SSA) will pay benefits to the later of two dates: one year before your filing date or five months after your onset date.
 For SSI, SSA will pay benefits to the later of two dates: the month after your filing date or your onset date.
 In some circumstances, it may be possible to reopen a prior filing in order to receive more back pay.